 We highly recommend that you explore beyond Siem Reap and the Angkor Temples.
-Getting from Siem Reap to Phnom Pehn is pretty easy and straightforward!
+Getting from Siem Reap to Phnom Pehn, in Cambodia, is pretty easy and straightforward!

 Getting around Cambodia does not have to be challenging or scary!